mljs/regression-base/README.md

 ### `maybeToPrecision(value, digits)`

-This package also exports a convenience method to transform numbers to readable strings.<br />
+Convenience method to transform numbers to readable strings.<br />
 If digits is not specified, "value.toString()" is used.
 Otherwise "value.toPrecision(digits)" is used.<br />
 This method can be used to implement `toString()` or `toLaTeX()`.

+### `checkArrayLength(x, y)`

+Convenience method to check if the input and output arrays passed to a regression constructor are effectively arrays with the same length.

 ## License